 - The children’s wishes – where do they want to live?

-On another note, common sense dictates that if parents live hours apart, equal parenting time is not likely to be in the child’s best interests.
+Something else to note: common sense dictates that if parents live hours apart, equal parenting time is not likely to be in the child’s best interests.
 In these cases, often one parent will have the child for a higher percentage of the time during summers and vacations in order to even things out to an extent.
 Parents often will share the transportation costs associated with shuttling the child between homes according to their ability to pay.

 Two things that will likely bring about alterations in a Colorado child custody agreement are:

-- Situations where a child becomes endangered by the actions or environment provided by the parent with physical custody
+- situations where a child becomes endangered by the actions or environment provided by the parent with physical custody

-- Dramatic changes in a parent’s circumstances (for instance moving away from the area)
+- dramatic changes in a parent’s circumstances (for instance moving away from the area)